-- 1. With a strong WiFi/Cellular connection, modern smartphones are capable of encoding, transmitting and decoding high quality video in realtime. - Mobile video call quality is highly vulnerable to bursty packet losses and long packet delays, which are sporadic on wireless links with weak receptions - 3.
-End-to-end video delay is highly correlated to endto-end packet delay in cellular networks, regardless of the signal strength. - 4.
-While FEC can be used to recover random packet losses, the inability to differentiate congestion losses from random losses can trigger vicious congestion cycles, and significantly degrade user video call experience. - 5.
-Conservative video rate selection and FEC redundancy schemes often lead to better video conferencing quality, compared with more aggressive schemes
+- With a strong WiFi/Cellular connection, modern smartphones are capable of encoding, transmitting and decoding high quality video in realtime; - Mobile video call quality is highly vulnerable to bursty packet losses and long packet delays, which are sporadic on wireless links with weak receptions; - While FEC can be used to recover random packet losses, the inability to differentiate congestion losses from random losses can trigger vicious congestion cycle, and significantly degrade user video call experience; - Conservative video rate selection and FEC redundancy schemes often lead to better video conferencing quality, compared with more aggressive schemes; - 5) End-to-end video delay is highly correlated to end-toend packet delay in Cellular networks, regardless of the signal strength.

 The rest of the paper is organized as follows.
-We briefly discuss the related work in Section 2.
-Our measurement platform and methodology are introduced in Section 3.
-The key design choices of the three systems are presented in Section 4.
-In Section 5, we first present the delivered video call quality of each system under different wireless environments.
+We briefly discuss the related work in Section II.
+Our measurement platform and methodology are introduced in Section III.
+The key design choices of the three systems are presented in Section IV.
+In Section V, we first present the delivered video call quality of each system under different wireless environments.
 We then study how the quality of each system is affected by network impairments, and compare the efficiency and robustness of different design choices made by each system.
-The paper is concluded in Section 6.
+The paper is concluded in Section VI.

-2. RELATED WORK
+II.
+RELATED WORK

-As the popular usage of wireless technologies, there are a lot of measurement work about cellular and WiFi performance.
-Some papers studies the behavior and characteristics of WiFi network [6, 19].
-The work of Tan et al. [30] is one of the first empirical study for 3G cellular network.
-Their work studied throughput and other performance characteristics in the 3G environment.
-Then, a lot of publications could be found related to cellular network measurement, like developing tools to measure performance, studying some explicit performance properties, measuring performance under some specific usage environments etc [18, 12, 3, 27, 13.
-There are also some studies to compare and contrast cellular and WiFi performance [2, 29, 10].
-Their conclusions show that compared with 3G cellular network, WiFi provides better download performance and smaller latency.
-Most recently, Huang et al.[16] studied the performance and power characteristics in the 4G LTE networks.
-They observe that LTE can offer higher downlink and uplink throughput than 3G and even WiFi.

-Most of the measurement studies of realtime communications over the Internet were focused on Skype's VoIP service.
-Baset et al [4] first analyzed Skype's P2P topology, call establishment protocol, and NAT traversal mechanism.
-Since then, a lot of papers have been published on Skype's overlay architecture, P2P protocol, VoIP traffic and the quality of Skype's voice-over-IP (VoIP) calls[5, 15, 7, 17, 33].
-Skype's FEC mechanism and its efficiency for voice streaming were studied in [17, 33].
-In [7], Huang et al. proposed a user satisfaction index model to quantify VoIP user satisfaction.
-Cicco et al.[8] proposed a congestion control model for Skype VoIP traffic.

-More recently, there are some measurement work on video telephony.
-Cicco et al.[9] measured the responsiveness of Skype video calls to bandwidth variations.
-They conclude that Skype's response time to bandwidth increase is too long.
-In [34], we conducted an extensive measurement study of Skype two-party video calls under different network conditions.
-Based on the measurement results, we propose models for Skype video calls' rate control, FEC redundancy, and video quality.
-In [32], we investigated system architecture, video generation and adaptation, packet loss recovery, user quality-of-experience for three existing multi-party video conferencing solutions: iChat, Google+ hangout, and Skype.
+There are lots of measurement studies on WiFi networks, e.g., [3], [12], and Cellular networks, e.g., [19], [11], [8].
+There are also some studies to compare the performance of WiFi and Cellular networks [1], [18], [6].
+They concluded that WiFi provides higher download rate and smaller latency than 3G.
+Most recently, Huang et al.[9] studied the performance and power characteristics of 4G LTE networks.
+They observed that LTE can offer higher downlink and uplink throughput than 3G and even WiFi.
+Different from those studies, we focus on the performance of video calls over WiFi and Cellular networks.
+Most measurement studies of realtime communications over the Internet focused on Skype's VoIP service.
+Baset et al [2] analyzed Skype's P2P topology, call establishment protocol, and NAT traversal mechanism.
+Skype's FEC mechanism was studied in [10], [22].
+In [4], Huang et al. proposed a user satisfaction index model to quantify VoIP user satisfaction.
+More recently, there are some measurement studies on video calls.
+Cicco et al.[5] measured the responsiveness of Skype video calls to bandwidth variations.
+In [23], we conducted a measurement study of Skype two-party video calls under different network conditions.
+In [20], we measured three computer-based multi-party video conferencing solutions: iChat, Google+ hangout, and Skype.
+Different from those studies, we focus on mobile video calls over wireless networks in this paper.

-3. MEASUREMENT PLATFORM
+III.
+MEASUREMENT PLATFORM

-FaceTime, Skype, and Google+ Hangout all use proprietary protocols and encode their signaling and data.
-Using methodology similar to those developed in [32] for studying computer-based video conferencing systems, we measure them as "black boxes", reverse-engineer their design choices, and compare their performance in challenging wireless environment.
-We performed IP level packet sniffing, application level information window capturing, and video level quality analysis.
-Among the three, only Google+ offers multi-party conferencing.
-We restrict our study to two-party video calls.
+FaceTime, Skype, and Google+ Hangout all use proprietary protocol and encode their signaling and data.
+Using methodology similar to those developed in [20] for studying computerbased video conferencing systems, we measure them as "black boxes", reverse-engineer their design choices, and compare their performance in wireless networks.
+We performed IP-level packet sniffing, application-level information window capturing, and video-level quality analysis.
+Among the three, only Google+ offers multi-party conferencing feature on mobile platforms.
+We therefore restrict our comparison study to twoparty video calls.

-3.1 Testbed
+A. Testbed